kossmanf/bachelorThesis/generate test training and evaluation data/generating pre trainingdata/README.md

 ### Required Files and Directories
 -  `./preTrainingData`: Directory containing the pre training data in form documents containing the positive symbols, the negative symbols and the conjecture.
 -  `./documents.json`: File containing the postive symbols of each document as a list in a list.
+- `./as_cn_mapping_test.json`: File which maps the Adimen-SUMO Symbol onto natural language

+### Required imports from other programs`
+- `from tptpParser.parseTree import generateParseTree`
+- `from convertParseTreeToNaturalLanguage import generateSentence`

 ### Output
 - `./preTrainingDataCollection`: Directory containing a file for each conjecture which contains the conjecture the postive symbols with scores, the negative symbols with scores and the neutral sybols with scores.